 - Content is important, but spelling, grammar, and punctuation are also considered.

-- If you’re applying online, compose in a word processing program such as Word, then copy and paste into the windows provided.
+- If you’re applying online, compose in advance, then copy and paste into the application.
 Double-spacing, italics, and other formatting will be lost, but this will not affect the evaluation of your application.

-- We've observed that most students write a polished formal essay for the Personal Statement yet submit a more casual Short Response and Journal of Activities & Achievements.
-Give every part of the Writing Section your very best effort, presenting yourself in standard, formal English.
+- We've observed that most students write a polished formal essay yet submit a more casual Short Response.
+Give every part of the writing responses your very best effort, presenting yourself in standard, formal English.